theironcook/Backbone.ModelBinder/README.md

 * Is simple as possible yet still be flexible and powerful
 * Leverages the exact same jQuery syntax that the Backbone.View event blocks use
 * Allows you to define type formatting and type conversion in your bindings
-* Provides a simple javascript only solution rather than mixing syntax in html templates and javascript files
+* Provides a simple javascript only solution rather than mixing binding syntax in html templates and javascript files.
+I personally find mixing binding logic in my html files to be messy and confusing.

 <br>
 You can use this ModelBinder class to bind backbone model attributes to: